-Former Kiwis manager and Warriors coach Tony Kemp has criticised the Kiwis selectors for exuding Issac Luke and Benji Marshall from last night's
+Former Kiwis manager and Warriors coach Tony Kemp has criticised the Kiwis selectors for exuding Issac Luke and Benji Marshall from last night's 16-0 defeat to the Kangaroos.

 Speaking this morning on Radio Sport's Hash Brown breakfast with Matt Brown, Kemp believed that the Kiwis were lacking the offensive spark required.